OpenEvalProject/evals/manuscripts/elife-76401/v1/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/76401/elife-76401-fig2-v1.jpg)

 **Figure 2.:** (A) Colony forming units (CFU) counting of 25 two-species core candidates and 10 monoculture controls upon fermentation.
 Each core candidate is composed of one bacterial and one fungal species selected from the 10 isolates: B1 (Komagataeibacter rhaeticus), B2 (Komagataeibacter intermedius), B3 (Gluconacetobacter europaeus), B4 (Gluconobacter oxydans), B5 (Acetobacter senegalensis), Y1 (Brettanomyces bruxellensis), Y2 (Zygosaccharomyces bailii), Y3 (Candida sake), Y4 (Lachancea fermentati), and Y5 (Schizosaccharomyces pombe).
 Each monoculture control is one of the ten isolates.
 (B) Chemical property analysis of the core candidates and their controls.
 Measured variables include pH, sucrose, glucose, fructose, glucuronate, ethanol, acetate, polyphenol, and flavonoid.
 Here, the heatmap illustrates the relative concentrations of metabolites compared to their means across all samples using the Z-score normalization (Quan et al., 2019).
 (C) Hierarchical cluster analysis of the metabolic properties of the samples.
 The candidate B2Y1 is highlighted.
 (D) Principal component analysis of the metabolic properties.
-The candidate B2Y1 is circled in red.Figure 2—source data 1.Figure 2—source data 2.Figure 2—source data 3.Figure 2—source data 4.
+The candidate B2Y1 is circled in red.

 By measuring pH, sugars, acids and tea-derived substances in the broths, we also obtained the biochemical characteristics of the candidates (Figure 2B, Figure 2—source data 3).
 The results showed that the co-cultures had comparable pH (~3.5) except for the five involving Y3.
 The Y3-involving candidates also yielded a significantly higher level of residual sucrose and a significantly lower level of acetate and ethanol compared to others, suggesting that these candidates were unsuitable to serve as cores.
 The metabolite profiles of the monocultures showed that the yeasts alone could be sufficient for sucrose consumption.
 It also showed that acetate was produced primarily through co-cultures but not monocultures.
 To systematically evaluate the candidates, we performed hierarchical cluster analysis and principal component analysis over the metabolites to determine the similarities among the candidates and the four native samples (AB, BB, CB, and DB).
 The hierarchical cluster analysis yielded three groups, one involving bacteria monocultures and Y3-involved mono- and co-cultures, another containing CB only, and the third including the rest (Figure 2C, Figure 2—source data 4).
 The principal component analysis showed that the co-cultures were all relatively close to the native microbiomes except for CB (Figure 2D).